 How Do I Take dBm Measurements on my Phone?

 When the strength of your cell phone signal matters most, skip the bars on your screen and opt for the master precision of dBm signal strength measurements.
-Whether it’s choosing the strength of your cell phone signal booster or figuring out where to install it for optimal efficiency, apps like Network Cell Info or inPocket Software make it easy to monitor and measure the dBm in real-time, everywhere you go.
+Whether it’s choosing the strength of your signal booster or figuring out where to install it for optimal efficiency, apps like Network Cell Info or inPocket Software make it easy to monitor and measure the dBm in real-time, everywhere you go.
 Android phones offer a decibel-reading function in their settings, while most iPhones can access decibel information by turning on “test mode”.
 Simply “call” the number *3001#12345#* from the keypad, and the dB reading will either appear in the top left corner, or can be found by sliding down from the top edge.

 An accurate reading of your dBm signal strength will not only optimize the performance of your cell phone booster antennas and amplifiers, but you’ll also sound like a true tech wizard the next time your friends are flailing their phones around in search of those elusive bars.